 - Spread a little of the buttercream between the layers of the completely cooled cakes and sandwich together.
 Cover the cake in the remaining buttercream and decorate with pea shoots and lemon zest.

-More peas to use up?
+More peas to use up after making this vanilla and pea cake with lemon icing?
 Try these recipes: